-Contracted providers with the MHP are obligated to have an internal compliance program commensurate with the size and scope of their agency.
-Further, contractors with more than \$250,000 (annual) in agreements with the County must have a Compliance Program that meets the Federal Sentencing Guidelines,2 including the seven elements of an effective compliance program, which are:

-- 1. Development of a Code of Conduct and Compliance Standards. - 2.
+- Contracted providers with the BHP are obligated to have an internal compliance program commensurate with the size and scope of their agency.
+Further, contractors with more than \$250,000 (annual) in agreements with the County must have a Compliance Program that meets the Federal Sentencing Guidelines, including the seven elements of an effective compliance program, which are: - 1.
+Development of a Code of Conduct and Compliance Standards. - 2.
 Assignment of a Compliance Officer, who oversees and monitors implementation of the compliance program. - 3.
 Design of a Communication Plan, including a Compliance Hotline, which allows workforce members to raise complaints and concerns about compliance issues without fear of retribution. - 4.
 Creation and implementation of Training and Education for workforce members regarding compliance requirements, reporting, and procedures. - 5.
 Development and monitoring of Auditing Systems to detect and prevent compliance issues - 6.
-Creation of Discipline Processes to enforce the program. - 7.
-Development of Response and Prevention mechanisms to respond to, investigate, and implement corrective action regarding compliance issues.
+Creation of Discipline Processes to enforce the program.